The heights we list are after we prune your tree.

-Willow Hybrid Trees are not evergreen but the thick growth of the tree will provide you with ample screening throughout the winter.
+American Willow Trees are not evergreen but the thick growth of the tree will provide you with ample screening throughout the winter.

 The recent turn in the housing market has put these trees in short supply.
 Order today while they're still available.